 - Practices evolve.
 Meanings attached to certain practices evolve.
 Ideas evolve.

-The point is, I value the way many Muslim women today approach menstruation and prayer.
-I don’t discount what they have to say about menstruation, and it means everything to me that women view their menstruation positively and that they’re re-interpreting the rules from their own perspectives.
+The point is, I value the way many Muslim women (or people who menstruate) today approach menstruation and prayer.
+I don’t discount what they have to say about menstruation, and it means everything to me that people who menstruate view their menstruation positively and that they’re re-interpreting the rules from their own perspectives.
 That’s beautiful.
 My only concern is the denial of the all-male textual tradition in Islam (as in other religions) that abhor menstruation and the menstruant.

 - Menstruation is real.
-Menstruating women are real.
+Menstruating people are real.
 And the prohibitions placed on us during menstruation are all just as real with even more real consequences for our spiritual lives.
 These prohibitions are talked about as if we don’t exist at all (the irony, I know!
 It’s like they’re talking to or in some vacuum) as if we’ll just take them and leave with them like they have no effect on our relationship with our religion or our spirituality.
+But also, (cis)male bias is also real as fuck.

 And you’re asking around trying to figure out what all you can do that’ll equal up to the amount of blessings you would get were you not menstruating.
 You’re not allowed to pray while menstruating; many Muslims will tell you you’re not even allowed to read the Qur’an during menstruation (see below on this); some will even say you’ can’t even enter a mosque while on your period.
 Others will go so far as to even say you’re forbidden to even hear one full verse of the Qur’an, let alone a surah.
 A very popular opinion is that you’re not allowed to touch the Qur’an (Hanafi law prohibits touching the physical copy of the Qur’an, its pages, its margins, even its covers) or read the Qur’an *uttering the words out loud*, but you can hear it or listen to it, think about it, read it in your heart (this is critical, girls).
 According to the ever-authoritative Islam-QA.com, “But if she is reciting it out loud, the majority of scholars are of the view that this is not allowed.”
 Apparently, we’re not even allowed to touch a translation or tafseer of the Qur’an!